rurban/smhasher/README.md

 CPU and throughput measured here.
 In my tests the smallest `FNV1A` beats the fastest `crc32_hw1` with [Perl 5 hash tables](https://github.com/rurban/perl-hash-stats).
-Even if those worse hash functions will lead to more collisions, the overall speed advantage beats the slightly worse quality.
+Even if those worse hash functions will lead to more collisions, the overall speed advantage and inline-ability beats the slightly worse quality.
 See e.g. [A Seven-Dimensional Analysis of Hashing Methods and its Implications on Query Processing](https://infosys.cs.uni-saarland.de/publications/p249-richter.pdf) for a concise overview of the best hash table strategies, confirming that the simplest Mult hashing (bernstein, FNV*, x17, sdbm) always beat "better" hash